- 2 cups of corn syrup (for viscosity and color)

 - A few drops concentrated mint (for taste - optional)

-The blood is sticky, thick and bright red (crimson in fact).
+The blood is sticky, thick, and bright red (crimson in fact).
 The original Kensington Gore was a specific brand of proprietary stage blood manufactured by retired pharmacist John Tynegate in the '60s and '70s.
-It can be seen in a lot of old horror films, especially the Hammer Horror
+It can be seen in a lot of old horror films, especially the Hammer Horror series.
+On the other side of the pond, Ben Nye is the most ubiquitous brand, to the point that its advertised "zesty mint" flavor has become a bit of a running joke in some theatrical circles.

-- Taste the Blood of Dracula, the sequel to the above.
+- Shows up Taste the Blood of Dracula, the sequel to the above when the eponymous substance starts to take form in a goblet.

 - A Hard Day's Night plays with this in a canteen scene: an actor uses ketchup first on his food and then on his "wound."